Article · Apr 10, 2026

 What user enumeration actually is

-Once the answer is leakable, attackers can ask the question many times, programmatically, with a wordlist of common emails or a dump from a breach.
-The output is a high-confidence list of “emails that have accounts on this service.”
-That list is the input to the next attack: targeted credential stuffing, targeted phishing, account-takeover attempts using stolen credentials from another breach.
+Once that answer is leakable, attackers can ask the question programmatically with a wordlist of common emails or a dump from a prior breach.
+The output is a high-confidence list of valid accounts on your service.
+That list feeds the next attack: targeted credential stuffing, targeted phishing, account-takeover attempts using stolen passwords from a different breach.

-For an internal B2B tool with twenty employees, the cost is mostly reputational (a pen-test report calls it out, the customer asks why).
-For a consumer app with a million users, the cost is operational (the enumerated list becomes the working set for every phishing campaign aimed at your users for the next year).
+The cost scales with your user base.
+For an internal B2B tool with twenty employees, it shows up as a finding on a pen-test report and a customer asks why.
+For a consumer app with a million users, the enumerated list becomes the working set for every phishing campaign aimed at your users for the next year.

 HTTP status differential is the obvious one.
-The endpoint returns 200 for one case and 400 for the other, with different response bodies.
-An attacker scripts the endpoint and grep for the status code.
+The endpoint returns 200 for a known email and 400 for an unknown one, with different bodies.
+An attacker scripts the endpoint and filters on the status code.

 POST /auth/v1/recover { email: "known@example.com" }